Wil-Ro/BlogPosts/posts/Thoughts and Essays/Transition.md

 Trans friends
 Mermaids
-The want to run away/the want for new friends/will wood
+The want to run away/the want for new friends/will wood Is it masculine or just human? oh shit femininity isnt real

 ## End Of The Slow Burn
 4chan